Get News & Updates Directly To Your Inbox

 A diagnostic test is considered medical care, not preventive care.
 You may have out-of-pocket costs for diagnostic tests.

-For a colonoscopy, how much you may have to pay is based on what is ordered by your doctor.
+For a colonoscopy, how much you may have to pay is based on what is ordered by your doctor and other factors.

 Ask what facility you’ll be using and if it is in your plan’s network.
 And there may be additional costs for related services, such as bowel prep medicines, pathology tests and facility fees.
 Ask if you will have any related services that will affect your cost.

-To make sure a provider or facility is in your plan’s network, use our Provider Finder® tool.
-Log in to Blue Access for MembersSM (BAMSM) and click on Find Care.
+To make sure a provider or facility is in your plan’s network, use Provider Finder®.
+Log in to Blue Access for MembersSM (BAMSM) and click on My Health and then Find Care.